ECNC – for a Beautiful Europe

 In these programmes, ECNC also specifically addresses European landscape issues.

-On 1 July 2010 the Large Herbivore Foundation (LHF) joined the Biodiversity & Nature unit of the ECNC Group.
+On 1 July 2010 the Large Herbivore Foundation (LHF) joined the the ECNC Land & Sea Group.
 LHF’s legacy is carried forward in the form of the Large Herbivore Network (LHNet) as part of ECNC’s programme Ecosystem and Species Management.

 This integration will increase the impact and scope of the work on biodiversity, integrated coastal zone management and marine issues, and sustainable development.
 It will also allow ECNC to provide stakeholders and funders with an even broader range of services and activities.